 Fee What the Plan pays What the fee is for Who the fee is paid to All-Inclusive Management Fee Fee consists of: (i) Administration fee1: Each year, 0.50% of the total amount of net Contributions, Government Grants and Income earned on these amounts.
 The Administration fee is subject to applicable taxes2 (ii) Trustee and Custodian fees: Based on the current agreement in place with the Trustee.
-In 2021, the fees were 0.02% of assets plus applicable taxes2 (iii) Portfolio management fees and expenses: Based on the current portfolio manager fee agreements in place with the portfolio managers.
-In 2021, the annual weighted average fees were 0.07% of the average market value of assets in the Plan plus applicable taxes2.
+In 2023, the fees were 0.01% of assets plus applicable taxes2 (iii) Portfolio management fees and expenses: Based on the current portfolio manager fee agreements in place with the portfolio managers.
+In 2023, the annual weighted average fees were 0.08% of the average market value of assets in the Plan plus applicable taxes2.
 CSTS's expenses incurred to monitor and manage the portfolio managers are included in the portfolio manager fees.
 Operating and administering your plan, including portfolio management, trustee, record-keeping and custodial services Canadian Scholarship Trust Foundation, which pays applicable fees to the portfolio managers who manage the Plan's investments and the Trustee as trustee, record keeper and custodian.
-The Foundation pays amounts out of the administration fee to CSTS for its management services For year ended October 31, 2021, the total All-Inclusive Management Fee was 0.59% of assets plus applicable taxes Independent Review Committee \$10,000 to the Chair, \$7,500 to each member, \$1,000 for each meeting attended, \$500 for meetings held by teleconference plus secretariat fee of \$35,000 and other expenses For the year ended October 31, 2021, \$77,605 shared by all Plans, including the Discontinued Plans and CST Bright Plan This is for the services of the Plan's Independent Review Committee.
+The Foundation pays amounts out of the administration fee to CSTS for its management services For year ended October 31, 2023, the total All-Inclusive Management Fee was 0.59% of assets plus applicable taxes 2 Independent Review Committee \$16,000 to the Chair, \$13,000 to each member which includes the meeting attendance fees for 2 meetings, and \$1,500 for each additional meeting attended plus secretariat fee of \$35,000 and other expenses For the year ended October 31, 2023, \$123,037 shared by all Plans, including the Discontinued Plans and CST Spark Education Portfolios This is for the services of the Plan's Independent Review Committee.
 The committee reviews conflict of interest matters between the investment fund manager and the Plan Independent Review Committee

-Notes
+Notes:

-&lt;sup>1 Administration fee may not be changed without Subscriber approval.
+1 Administration fee may not be changed without Subscriber approval.

-&lt;sup>2 The Harmonized Sales Tax (HST) applies in lieu of the federal Goods and Services Tax (GST) in the provinces of Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, and Prince Edward Island and both the GST and Quebec Sales Tax apply in Quebec.
+2 The Harmonized Sales Tax (HST) applies in lieu of the federal Goods and Services Tax (GST) in the provinces of Ontario, New Brunswick, Nova Scotia, Newfoundland and Labrador, and Prince Edward Island and both the GST and Quebec Sales Tax apply in Quebec.